johnfedoruk/bangular/aio/content/guide/testing.md

 {@a atu-apis}

-## Angular testing utility APIs
+## Bangular testing utility APIs

-This section takes inventory of the most useful Angular testing features and summarizes what they do.
+This section takes inventory of the most useful Bangular testing features and summarizes what they do.

-The Angular testing utilities include the `TestBed`, the `ComponentFixture`, and a handful of functions that control the test environment.
+The Bangular testing utilities include the `TestBed`, the `ComponentFixture`, and a handful of functions that control the test environment.
 The [_TestBed_](guide/testing#testbed-api-summary) and [_ComponentFixture_](guide/testing#component-fixture-api-summary) classes are covered separately.

 Here's a summary of the stand-alone functions, in order of likely utility: